Bionz: BIONZ XR

 Sony has introduced its next-generation image processor dubbed the BIONZ XR with the introduction of Sony α7S III in 2020.
 "The sensor is to have eight times as much computing power as the previous image processor."
-It is also used in the Sony α1 flagship mirrorless camera, the Sony FX6, Sony FX3 compact cinema camera and Sony α7 IV mirrorless camera launched in 2021.
+It is also used in the Sony α1 flagship mirrorless camera, Sony FX6, Sony FX3 compact cinema camera, Sony α7 IV mirrorless camera launched in 2021 as well as the Sony A7CII and APS-C Sony a6700 which both launched in 2023.